Cost of Living in Uruguay

 Will I save money living in Uruguay?

 "Living in Uruguay can be significantly cheaper than living in the United States.
 The cost of living in Uruguay is generally lower than in the United States, with rent, groceries, and utilities costing significantly less.
 Additionally, wages in Uruguay are lower than in the United States, meaning that the same job may pay less in Uruguay than in the United States.
-This can make it easier to save money while living in Uruguay," explained one expat.
+This can make it easier to save money while living in Uruguay," said one person in Uruguay.

 What is the average cost of housing in Uruguay?